-C. Bhavani Shanmugam, who is the son of our Promoter, Chidambarnathan Shanmuganathan is a Director on the board of our Subsidiary however, he is not paid any amount of remuneration for the same.
-Further, Nitin Raj Sinha who is one of the promoters of our Corporate Promoter is the shareholder of our Company and may be deemed to be interested to the extent of his shareholding in our Company and the dividends payable, if any, and any other distributions in respect of his shareholding in our Company or the shareholding of his relatives in our Company.
-Further, Swati Sinha, member of our Promoter Group and wife of Amit Raj Sinha has provided her property situated at Flat number 501, SM Royale, Chandanagar, Hyderabad - 500 050, Telangana, India on a lease basis to our Company vide a house lease deed dated April 1, 2017 on payment of a monthly rent of ₹55,000.
-Further, our Company has entered into a deed of assignment dated April 4, 2019 with Amit Raj Sinha Family Trust, one of our promoter group entities.
-Vide this deed of assignment; our Company on receiving a consideration of ₹2.40 lacs from the trust has assigned some of the trademarks that were registered in our name or in the name of SigachiPlasticisers Private Limited (which are now amalgamated with our Company) to the trust.
-For details of the trademarks assigned by our Company to the trust, please refer to the heading titled "Intellectual Property Related Approvals" in the chapter titled "Government and Other Statutory Approvals" on page 307.
+C. Bhavani Shanmugam, who is the son of our Promoter, Chidambarnathan Shanmuganathan is a Director on the board of our Subsidiary; however he is not paid any amount of remuneration for the same.
+Further, Nitin Raj Sinha who is one of the promoter of our Corporate Promoter is the shareholder of our Company and may be deemed to be interested to the extent of his shareholding in our Company and the dividends payable, if any, and any other distributions in respect of his shareholding in our Company or the shareholding of his relatives in our Company.
+Further, Swati Sinha, member of our Promoter Group and wife of Amit Raj Sinha has provided her property situated at Flat number 501, SM Royale, Chandanagar, Hyderabad - 500 050, Telangana, India on a lease basis to our Company vide a house lease deed dated April 01, 2017 on payment of a monthly rent of ₹ 55,000.
+Further, our Company has entered into a deed of assignment dated April 04, 2019 with Amit Raj Sinha Family Trust, one of our promoter group entities.
+Vide this deed of assignment; our Company on receiving a consideration of ₹ 2.40 lacs from the trust has assigned the some of the trademarks were registered in our name or in the name of Sigachi Plasticisers Private Limited (which are now amalgamated with our Company) to the trust.
+For details of the trademarks assigned by our Company to the trust, please refer to the heading titled "Intellectual Property Related Approvals" in the chapter titled "Government and Other Statutory Approvals" on page 315.

-For details of the amount of benefits received during the preceding two years by members of our Promoter Group, please refer to the chapter titled "Related Party Transactions" on page 225 of this Red Herring Prospectus.
-For further details, please refer to the chapters titled "Our Business - "Land and Property", "Our Subsidiary" and "Related Party Transactions" at pages 171, 195 and 225 of this Red Herring Prospectus.
+For details of the amount of benefits received during the preceding two years by members of our Promoter Group, please refer to the chapter titled "Related Party Transactions" on page 230 of this Draft Red Herring Prospectus.
+For further details, please refer to the chapters titled "Our Business - "Land and Property", "Our Subsidiary" and "Related Party Transactions" at pages 177, 200 and 230 of this Draft Red Herring Prospectus.

-Except as stated in this chapter and the benefits mentioned in the related party transactions as per AS-18 there has been no payment of any amount of benefits to our Promoters or the members of our Promoter Group during the last two years from the date of this Red Herring Prospectus nor is there any intention to pay or give any benefit to our Promoters or Promoter group as on the date of this Red Herring Prospectus.
-For further details, please refer to the chapter titled "Related Party Transactions" on page 225 of this Red Herring Prospectus.
+Except as stated in this chapter and the benefits mentioned in the related party transactions as per AS-18 there has been no payment of any amount of benefits to our Promoters or the members of our Promoter Group during the last two years from the date of this Draft Red Herring Prospectus nor is there any intention to pay or give any benefit to our Promoters or Promoter group as on the date of this Draft Red Herring Prospectus.
+For further details, please refer to the chapter titled "Related Party Transactions" on page 230 of this Draft Red Herring Prospectus.